DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **Object-oriented database model**: database model that uses object-oriented programming concepts like classes, instances, and objects to organize, structure, and store data and methods; schemas define the structure of the data, views specify table, rows, and columns that meet user/security requirements
 - **Object-oriented security**: systems security designs that make sue of object-oriented programming characteristics such as encapsulation, inheritance, polymorphism, and polyinstantiation
 - **Open-source software**: source code and design info is made public, and often using licenses that allow modification and refactoring
-- **Polyinstantiation**: creates a new instance (copy) of a data item, with the same identifier or key, allowing each process to have its own version of that data; useful for enforcing and protecting different security levels for a shared resource
+- **Polyinstantiation**: creates a new instance (copy) of a data item, with the same identifier or key, allowing each process to have its own version of that data; useful for enforcing and protecting different security levels for a shared resource.
+Polyinstantiation is the creation of different database records for users of differing security levels.
 - **Procedural programming**: emphasizes the logical sequence of steps to be peformed, where a procedure is a set of software that performs a particular function, requiring specific input data, producing a specific set of outputs, and procedures can invoke other procedures
 - **Query attack**: use of query tools to access data not normally allowed by the trusted front end, including the views controlled by the query application; could also result from malformed queries using SQL to bypass security controls; improper/incomplese checks on queries can be used in a similar way to bypass access controls
 - **Ransom attack**: form of attack that threatens destruction, denial, or unauthorized public release/remarketing of private information assets; usually involves encrypting assets and withhold the decryption key until a ransom is paid by the victim